Guide to Homeschooling in Alabama

 Some of the best resources to help homeschool families be successful are homeschool associations, support groups, and co-ops.
 Each of these organizations exists to help home educators throughout their homeschooling journey.

 Homeschool associations are statewide organizations that provide both members and non-members with numerous resources.
-Alabama’s homeschool association is Christian Home Education Fellowship (CHEF).
+Alabama’s homeschool association is Homeschool Alabama – a Community of Christian Home Educators.
 The organization provides legal assistance, tips for getting started, and an annual convention.

 In addition to associations, homeschool support groups and cooperatives, or co-ops are available to provide further support to home educators.
 Homeschool support groups aim to give advice and information to homeschool families.
 Some support groups meet regularly, while others operate primarily online.
 Most homeschool support groups have Facebook Groups, so you are sure to find a support group in your area to suit your needs with a simple query.